frintjs/frint-preact/packages/frint-router-preact/README.md

 ### `Switch` component

+(This component is not fully ported yet from `frint-react`, and needs more work)

 The `Switch` component makes sure only one direct child `Route` is shown.
 The first one to match always wins, and the last `Route` with no `path` is rendered as a default case.

 Take a look at this scenario, for e.g.: